ICalamus

 iCalamus is a frame-oriented layout and DTP application for macOS which has been developed by the German software company invers Software.
 The name iCalamus derives from the software Calamus by the same manufacturer but neither offers document compatibility nor shares a single line of source code with the latter.
-The name Calamus derives from the Latin word Kalamos, a writing instrument made of reeds.
+The name Calamus derives from the Latin word calamus, a writing instrument made of reeds.

 In April 2018 iCalamus was acquired by Lemke Software, makers of GraphicConverter.

 History

 After invers Software had marketed and maintained the DTP software Calamus for various computer platforms since 1996, at latest in 2001, after the takeover of the Calamus program rights, the question came up whether Calamus should still be maintained as a native Atari application or better be ported to Windows or Mac OS.
 The port was too costly and lengthy to the developers.
 There was the idea of a whole new layout application natively to write in Objective-C for Mac OS X. The development of iCalamus 1.0 started in November 2003 and was completed with some delay in October 2006.

 iCalamus is often compared with InDesign, PageMaker and QuarkXPress in magazine reviews.
 Because of the similar name, it is often regarded as the new Calamus for Mac.

 In March 2018, invers Software announced the cessation of its business operations and hence the distribution and development of iCalamus.
 In May 2018 it was announced that the GraphicConverter manufacturer Lemke Software took over iCalamus.
 Since then, Lemke Software has been distributing iCalamus on its own — and will further develop the program.